-The employer is in business which includes lending money to people.
+- The employer is in business which includes lending money to people.
 Is a loan that the employee has from their employer liable to tax as a benefit?

-No, if the loan made was part of the employer's normal business and at their normal commercial rate in force at that time.
+It depends if the loan made was part of the employer's normal business and at their normal commercial rate in force at that time in which case it isn't a benefit.
 If the loan was advanced at an interest rate less than the employer's normal rate of interest at that time, then a benefit arises on the employee.
-The benefit is calculated on the difference between the interest rate the employee has been charged and the SCB base lending rate plus 3%.
+The benefit is calculated on the difference between the interest rate the employee has been charged and the SCB base rate plus 3%.

-An employee has been loaned money by a member of their family, is that a taxable benefit?
+- An employee has been loaned money by a member of their family, is that a taxable benefit?